-But banana pudding, like so many treasures on our sideboard, has been corrupted by convenience.
+Like so many treasures on our sideboard, banana pudding, has been corrupted by convenience.
 What’s most often served as banana pudding is made with cheap cookies, packaged Jell-O, green bananas, and topped with Cool Whip.
 But in the best traditions of Mid-South cooking, we make banana pudding with Nabisco/Nilla Vanilla Wafers (kinda/sorta the same thing), ripe, fragrant bananas, and a rich vanilla custard, and top it with a sweet baked meringue.

 First, the custard.
 Separate 4 eggs; blend the yolks well with 2 cups whole milk (or, better, half-and-half), and a teaspoon vanilla extract.
 Put this mix in a double boiler.
-Combine ½ cup sugar with 1/3 cup all-purpose flour, and slowly stir into the warm liquid.
-Cooking until thick, then cool.
+Combine ½ cup sugar with three tablespoons all-purpose flour, stir into the warm liquid, and cook until thick.
+Cool.

-Begin with a layer of custard in the bottom of an 8×8 baking dish, then a layer of wafers, then a layer of sliced bananas, repeat these layers.
-Whip egg whites with ¼ cup sugar until stiff.
-Top pudding with meringue and place in a very hot oven (400) until lightly browned.
-Cool thoroughly before serving, but this is best made the morning of and not refrigerated.
+Begin with a layer of custard in the bottom of an 8×8 baking dish, then a layer of wafers, then a layer of sliced bananas.
+Repeat.
+Whip whites of six eggs with ¼ cup sugar until stiff.
+Top pudding with meringue, and place in a very hot oven (400) until lightly browned.
+Cool thoroughly before serving.
+This is best made the morning of and refrigerated after.